Spanish (SPAN-UA)

 Typically offered Fall, Spring, and Summer terms

-Advanced Spanish (SPAN-UA 50) is a four-credit advanced-level course designed to expand and consolidate the student’s lexical and grammatical understanding of the language and to introduce the fundamental principles of expository writing as they apply to Spanish through exercises, cultural and historical readings, and intensive practice of various prose techniques and styles.
+This course is designed to expand and consolidate the student’s lexical and grammatical understanding of the language and to introduce the fundamental principles of expository writing as they apply to Spanish through exercises, cultural and historical readings, and intensive practice of various prose techniques and styles.
+Prerequisite: SPAN-UA 4 OR SPAN-UA 20 OR qualifying placement score OR 4 or 5 on the AP Language Exam OR 6 or 7 on the IB Spanish Exam OR A or B on A-Levels.

 Grading: CAS Graded